Cosmo/TinyConsole/README.md

 ## Usage

-Set your ViewController as a `rootViewController` of a `TinyConsoleController`-Instance.
+Create a `TinyConsoleController`-Instance and pass your App-ViewController as a `rootViewController` parameter.

 ```swift
 TinyConsoleController(rootViewController: MyMainViewController())